jwn-20211030

 Item 6.
 Exhibits.

-All other exhibits are omitted because they are not applicable, not required or because the information required has been given as part of this report.
+(a) The information required under this item is incorporated herein by reference or filed or furnished as part of this report at: All other exhibits are omitted because they are not applicable, not required or because the information required has been given as part of this report.

 NORDSTROM, INC.